rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 As you see, the best layout depends on what *operation* you plan on doing on your data, and *how* you plan on doing it i.e. which algorithm and which implementation.
 Another example is matrix multiplication where the best layout is cache/register-fitting blocked layout, *because* the best algorithm is cache/register-fitting blocked matrix multiplication.
 However, if you were to implement the naive version of matrix multiply `C=AB` where, for each element of `C`, you load a row of `A` and a column of `B` and perform the dot product, the best layout is storing `A/B` in row/column-major order respectively.
 For simulations on unstructured meshes, I recommend using [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) re-ordering of the mesh-element.
 For our CFD code TRUST, this enabled an overall +20% speedup due to a better coalescing (congrats to [Adrien Bruneton](https://www.linkedin.com/in/adrien-bruneton-7bb0ba94/).

-**Note:** Non-coalesced write are worst in performance that non-coalesced read, as a write needs to invalidate caches.
+**Note:** A non-coalesced write of some data that is later re-loaded by the same thread is especially bad for performance, as it needs to invalidate caches.
 A single non-coalesced write can invalidate a sector in L1, and L2, requiring the data to be fetched potentially all the way from DRAM for the next load.

 **Note:** The default layout for multidimensional views in Kokkos is LayoutLeft on device, and LayoutRight on host.
 I believe this is due to historical reasons; Algorithms from the Trilinos library that is built upon Kokkos runs more efficiently this way.
 But again, this is application-specific.